penrodm-gif/Cybersecurity-Playbook/cybr-1100-security-awareness/Case Project 6-2: Current State of Privacy.md

 advertising and open up their mobile ecosystems.
 In Europe, the Digital Markets Act (DMA) and Digital Services Act (DSA) now shape how “gatekeepers” run app stores, track users, and serve ads.
-The DMA compels platform changes (e.g., alternative app stores and payments), and has already forced Apple to alter iOS in the EU—while Apple argues the rules slow feature rollouts and raise security/privacy risks.
+The DMA compels platform changes (e.g., alternative app stores and payments), and has already forced Apple to alter iOS in the EU while Apple argues the rules slow feature rollouts and raise security/privacy risks.
 Regardless of Apple’s objections, the DMA’s aim is to curb gatekeeper power and reduce data driven lock in, with real enforcement and fines.
 The DSA adds platform wide duties around transparency, risk assessments, and limits on targeted ads